Gödel metric: Einstein tensor

 Here, the first term is characteristic of a Lambdavacuum solution and the second term is characteristic of a pressureless perfect fluid or dust solution.
 The cosmological constant is carefully chosen to partially cancel the matter density of the dust.

 Topology

-The Gödel spacetime is a rare example of a regular (singularity-free) solution of the Einstein field equation.
+The Gödel spacetime is a rare example of a regular (singularity-free) solution of the Einstein field equations.
 Gödel's original chart is geodesically complete and free of singularities.
 Therefore, it is a global chart, and the spacetime is homeomorphic to R4, and therefore, simply connected.

 Curvature invariants

 In any Lorentzian spacetime, the fourth rank Riemann tensor is a multilinear operator on the four-dimensional space of tangent vectors (at some event), but a linear operator on the six-dimensional space of bivectors at that event.
 Accordingly, it has a characteristic polynomial, whose roots are the eigenvalues.
-In Gödelian spacetime these eigenvalues are very simple:
+In Gödelian spacetime, these eigenvalues are very simple: